-The portfolio performed in line with the strong market in December, performed well over the December quarter and very well over the year and longer periods.
-For the month, the best performers were mining company Rio Tinto and property company Lend Lease, although being underweight gold miner Newcrest also helped.
-The only detractor worth mentioning was industrial property owner and developer Goodman Group, which lagged a little after its strong run in prior months.
+The portfolio performed in line with the very strong market in December, performed well over the December quarter and very strongly over the year and longer periods.
+For the month, the best performers were mining company Rio Tinto and property company Lend Lease, although not owning gold miner Newcrest also helped.
+The only notable detractors were industrial property owner and developer Goodman Group which had been strong recently, and being underweight BHP.

-Over the quarter, the best contributors were the same as in the month of December and there were no individually meaningful detractors.
+Over the quarter, the best performers were the same as in the month of December and the only meaningful detraction was from not owning Commonwealth Bank.

-Over the year, the winners were retailer Super Retail Group, Goodman Group, insurer IAG, travel company Flight Centre, online advertiser Carsales and being underweight Newcrest and mineral sands producer Iluka, while resource/resource-related companies Fortescue Metals, Arrium, Whitehaven Bradken and New Hope detracted the most.
+Over the full year, retailer Super Retail Group, property company Goodman Group, insurer IAG, bank Westpac, travel company Flight Centre, telco Telstra, and global media company News Corporation all added, as did not owning Santos or Newcrest.
+Resource-exposed Rio Tinto, Fortescue Metals, Arrium, Whitehaven and New Hope all detracted.